smjablonska/Enterococcus_Repo/README.md

  ![324483509-7a583a39-71cf-4a55-9e5c-70a8fee0a112](https://github.com/smjablonska/Enterococcus_Repo/assets/120067807/ae1ce7a0-e25f-4c28-93ab-ba255c2cc9de)

-The goal of this pipeline is to (Leaving off here)
+The goal of this pipeline is to determine if E. faecalis is a biomarker of the urinary environment.
+This result will provide a reason for a larger, in-depth investigation into the relationship of E. faecalis  and Urinary tract infections.
+Investigating how prophages interact in different microbiomes can help us understand the beginnings of infections and help with the prevention and treatment of certain infections.

 ## Getting Started